-Reimbursement of Operating and General and Administrative Expense connection with the operation of the Partnership's business, incurred on the Partnership's behalf, which includes operating and direct expenses, including compensation and benefits of operating personnel, including 401(k), pension and health insurance benefits, and for the provision of various general and administrative services for the Partnership's benefit.
+Reimbursement of Operating and General and Administrative Expense behalf, which included operating and direct expenses, including compensation and benefits of operating personnel, including 401(k), pension and health insurance benefits, and for the provision of various general and administrative services for the Partnership's benefit.
 We perform centralized corporate functions for the Partnership, such as legal, accounting, treasury, insurance, risk management, health, safety and environmental, information technology, human resources, credit, payroll, internal audit, taxes, engineering and marketing.
 The General Partner determines the amount of general and administrative expenses to be allocated to the Partnership in accordance with the partnership agreement.
 Other than our direct costs of being a reporting company, so long as our operating assets are held by subsidiaries of the Partnership, substantially all of our general and administrative costs have been, and will continue to be, allocated to the Partnership.

-Under the terms of the Partnership's partnership agreement (the "partnership agreement"), the Partnership reimburses us for all direct and indirect expenses, as well as expenses otherwise allocable to the Partnership in
+During the year ended December 31, 2021, pursuant to the terms of the Partnership's partnership agreement (the "partnership agreement"), the Partnership reimbursed us for all direct and indirect expenses, as well as expenses otherwise allocable to the Partnership in connection with the operation of the Partnership's business, incurred on the Partnership's